alastairgould/Watchdog/README.md

 ## How it works

 Watchdog queries service fabric and looks for all services which have a Watchdog configuration.
 For each service it finds, it identifies all service instances running for that service and hits the healthcheck endpoint.
-It then reports the result of the healthcheck to the service fabric health store.
+It then reports the result of the healthcheck for the service instance to the service fabric health store.

+Currently Watchdog is designed to be run as single instance application to avoid either multiple Watchdogs hitting the same endpoints at similar times, or the overhead of cordination between multiple processes.
+However there are plans to extend the application to run using multiple instances by either making each instance responsible for service instance on its own node or by cordination between Watchdogs.